MicrosoftLearning/dp-420-cosmos-db-dev/Allfiles/Labs/Shared/00-prepare-lab-data.md

 $location = "<region-from-your-exercise>"
 ```

-Keep the same resource group for both stages of a two-stage setup.
+Keep the same resource group when rerunning setup.
 Follow your exercise's cleanup instructions and preserve any supplied resource group.

 ## The core profile